NarrativeXL: A Large-scale Dataset For Long-Term Memory Models: Related work

 \subsection{Long-term memory transformers}

 There have been a number of notable efforts in developing new architectures and training procedures to introduce long-term memory into transformers.
-Brute-force approaches such as directly increasing the context window (\cite{gpt4}), along with works focusing on sparse attention mechanisms (see \cite{efficientSurvey} for a review), often give a good performance, but do not answer the question of how to transition from ``very long working memory'' to ``long-term memory'', as it is still not clear whether these context windows can be practically extended to capture lifetime-scale experiences.
+Brute-force approaches such as directly increasing the context window \cite{GPT4techreport}, along with works focusing on sparse attention mechanisms (see \cite{efficientSurvey} for a review), often give good performance, but do not answer the question of how to transition from ``very long working memory'' to ``long-term memory'', as it is still not clear whether these context windows can be practically extended to capture human lifetime-scale experiences.

+As recently shown in \cite{lostinthemiddle}, many modern LLMs do not have full mastery over their claimed context lengths, and are often unable to use the information provided to them, especially as inputs grow longer.
+We observed similar results on our data (see \autoref{sec:contextlengtheffects}).
+We believe that developing naturalistic supervised datasets that, like our contribution, focus on ultra-long contexts, will be crucial to overcome this issue.

-Among methods that pursue alternative memory mechanisms rather than larger context windows, one line of research pursues knowledge-base-like storage of previous interactions.
+Among methods that pursue alternative memory mechanisms rather than larger context windows, one line of research explores knowledge-base-like storage of previous interactions \cite{RAGs}.
 Another approach is to endow transformers with a distributed memory representation that it learns to update.
-Thus, \cite{UpdaterExtractor} proposed a practical way to train transformer-like architectures to update a distributed memory state, while \cite{CompressiveTransformer}.
-Lastly, model editing can also be seen as a form of long-term memory: this fruitful line of research focuses on incorporating new information directly into the model's weights using gradient updates \cite{transformermodifying, transformermodifyingmany}.
+Thus, \cite{UpdaterExtractor} proposed a practical end-to-end way to train transformer-like architectures to update a distributed memory state, while \cite{CompressiveTransformer} proposed a way to compress past memories while separating memory state gradients from the main training objective.
+Lastly, model editing can also be seen as a form of long-term memory: this fruitful line of research focuses on incorporating new information directly into the model's weights using gradient updates \cite{transformermodifying}.

+Overall, without making a prediction on which long-term memory mechanisms will be most successful in the future, we hope that our dataset will help in training and evaluating such long-term memory models.